rdeangulo/chable/LASSO_CRM_INTEGRATION.md

 2. **Customer Info Capture**: When customer information is captured
 3. **Auto Lead Injection**: When leads are automatically detected and injected

+**Property-Specific Routing**:
+- The system automatically determines which property the lead is interested in
+- Uses the corresponding API key for that specific property
+- If no specific property is determined, defaults to "Residencias" (general leads)
+- Only properties with configured API keys will receive lead injections

 ## Usage Examples

 ### Python Integration